← All posts

 Improving Speech To Text With AI

 One of the features of NeoSCAN is to send transmissions to a speech-to-text service in order to keep a transcript of the day's radio traffic.
-This is accomplished by running Whisper AI on a local machine with a simple API wrapper that accepts the audio file from NeoSCAN and returns the translated text.
+This is accomplished by running Whisper AI on a local machine with a simple API wrapper that accepts the audio file from NeoSCAN and returns the transcribed text.

 When looking at a speech-to-text solution, there are two major factors to consider.